atxrenegade/flatiron_ruby_cli_portfolio/README.md

 Welcome to Atom Shortcuts!

-This is a utility gem designed for as a quick reference to a some of the atom shortcuts.
+This is a utility gem designed for as a quick reference to many of the atom shortcuts.
 Being familiar with shortcuts and important commands speeds up your workflow and increases your productivity as a programmer.
 This gem includes atom shortcuts for MacOS, Windows, and Linux operating systems.
 There is a search by name, and search by key sequence function, and users can select and individual shortcuts for a detailed view.

 Harleigh/atxrenegade